LucaTomei/Window_Movener/README.md

 - Python3.7
 - wmctrl
 - xdotool
-- pip with installation of these pachets: screeninfo, click
+- pip with installation of these packets: screeninfo, click